katholt/reddog-nf/README.md

     - would require reworking a large amount of `determine_coding_consequences.py`
 * Scaling job resources on file size may be more appropriate
     - use the `size()` method, returns file size in bytes
-* Pipeline continues when a job fails n times and generates output files
-    - there is not immediate notification of this occuring
-    - seems to be unwanted behaviour
 * Test on large dataset
     - haemophilus influenze, currently running
     - typhi, zoe to provide data